Treats iron toxicity. This medicine is an iron chelator (binder).

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

-- You might not use all of the medicine in each vial (glass container).
+- Do not shake the medicine.
 Use each vial only 1 time.
-Do not save an open vial.
+Throw away any medicine that is left in the vial after your dose.
 Do not use the medicine if it has changed color or has particles in it.

-- Store the medicine that has been mixed at room temperature and use it within 3 hours.
+- Once the medicine is mixed, you should use it within 3 hours.
 Throw away any mixed medicine that has not been used within this time.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

 - Missed dose: You must use this medicine on a fixed schedule.
 Call your doctor or pharmacist if you miss a dose.

 - If you store this medicine at home, keep it at room temperature, away from heat and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how deferoxamine works.
 Tell your doctor if you are using any of the following:

 - Vitamin C supplements